 Most private rented tenants are assured shorthold tenants.
-They can be easily evicted with just two month's notice using a Section 21 notice, but landlords must follow certain rules and procedures.
+They can be evicted with just two months' notice using a Section 21 notice but landlords must follow certain rules and procedures.

 Eviction rights for assured shorthold tenants

-Assured shorthold tenancies allow landlords to evict tenants very easily – providing they follow certain rules and procedures.
+Assured shorthold tenancies allow landlords to evict tenants quite easily, as long as they follow certain rules and procedures.
 When and how your landlord can evict you depends on whether your tenancy is:

-In many circumstances, the landlord can simply give a tenant two months notice to leave – this is often known as the assured shorthold ground and uses a Section 21 notice.
+In some circumstances, the landlord can simply give a tenant two months notice to leave.
+This is often known as the assured shorthold ground and uses a Section 21 notice.
 There are rules about when this notice can be given and what dates it can end on.
 After the notice period expires the landlord can apply to the court to evict you.

-A Section 21 notice served by a landlord who has failed to use a government-backed tenancy deposit scheme to protect your deposit or has failed to give you the required information about the scheme used will not be valid.
+A Section 21 notice will not be valid if it is served by a landlord who has failed to use a UK government-backed tenancy deposit scheme to protect your deposit or has failed to give you the required information about the scheme used.